-Bader has been teaching line dancing for more than 30 years.
+Bader taught line dancing around the world for more than 30 years.
 He started

 line dancing in the early 1970's to disco line dances.
 Country western